 We considered several factors in selecting our top ceremonial matcha.
-Taste weighs heavily, of course, but price, variety of sizes, and sourcing region are components as well, which is why Matcha Konomi’s Akira Organic Ceremonial Matcha is a terrific all-around option, suitable for newbies to long-time fanatics.
+Taste weighs heavily, of course, but price, variety of sizes, and sourcing region are components as well, which is why Matcha Konomi’s Akira Organic Ceremonial Matcha is a terrific all-around option, suitable for newbies to longtime fanatics.
 Just keep in mind that this is not the flat-out tastiest matcha powder you can buy; for that, look at higher-priced products (some of which are included on this list).

 The Matcha Konomi powder is organic, stone-ground, and harvested from the heralded Uji region of Japan.
 It has glowing online reviews, with the majority of customers giving it five stars.
 The taste is typically described as light and sweet with a mild earthiness.
 Units are available in sizes of 1 ounce, 3.5 ounces, and 1 pound.

-Best Culinary Grade: Jade Leaf Culinary Matcha
+Best Culinary Grade: Jade Leaf Organic Culinary Grade Matcha

-Culinary grade matcha can be enjoyed in traditional tea form, but it's best for mixing into recipes.
-Smoothies, baked goods, salt—you name it.
+Culinary grade matcha can be enjoyed in traditional tea form, but it's best for mixing into recipes: smoothies, baked goods, salt—you name it.
 Since the tencha leaves are harvested later in season and ground with more heat, the resulting powder has a darker color and more bitter taste.
 This helps it "stand up to the strong flavors in milk, butter, and sugar," explains Puyane.

 One of the most popular and highest-rated options in the culinary category is Jade Leaf's Culinary Matcha.
 The flavor is rich and earthy, not sweet, and customers describe the powder as versatile and easy to blend.
 All Jade Leaf products are 100 percent organic and sourced from Japan, with this matcha farmed in the Uji region.
 It's affordably priced and available in four sizes, starting at 30 grams and working up to 1 pound.
 The company also prints handy recipes on its bags for easy-to-make matcha treats.

-Best High-End: Ippodo Tea Ummon-no-mukashi
+Best High-End: Ippodo Tea Ummon-no-mukashi Matcha

 Ippodo has been producing green tea for over three centuries.
 The company is based in Kyoto—the world’s most bountiful matcha region—and this matcha powder, Ummon-no-mukashi, is the highest grade that it offers.
-The vivid green color will strike you as soon as you open the lid and, once it’s brewed, expect a rich umami taste with an undertone of sweetness.
+The vivid green color will strike you as soon as you open the lid, and once it’s brewed, expect a rich umami taste with an undertone of sweetness.
 Available in jars of 20 and 40 grams, it's best enjoyed as usucha (thin tea) or koicha (thick tea), though some customers mix the powder with milk for lattes.

 High-quality matcha comes at a high price point, of course.
-Ummon-no-mukashi is likely best for die-hard matcha lovers or those interested in trying a premium matcha for the first time.
+Ummon-no-mukashi is likely best for die-hard matcha lovers or those interested in trying premium matcha for the first time.
 The company sells a variety of products, including several lower-cost alternatives.
 Its website recommends new customers start with the more affordable Horai-no-mukashi.

 Best Tea Bags: Matcha Kari Whole-Leaf Matcha Tea Bags